wintvelt/sst-test/README.md

 ![microservice structure](/assets/microservice-structure.png)
 Notes
 - Only 1 version of npm package is available, published from master branch.
 Stage (dev or prod) can be passed as a parameter to most functions exposed in package.
-- Copies of some private functions may be exposed in npm package too.
+- Some private functions may be exposed in npm package too.
 The consuming service needs to have sufficient authorization to access the infrastructure (database, queues etc) from these clients.
     - advantage is that services on the same (AWS) infrastructure can access each other within the infrastructure - calling `AWS.lambda.invoke()`, without the detour through public access
     - normal use case would be synchronous calls, where the consumer cares about the response from the lambda function
 - Even if consuming services only call public API Endpoints - typical for front-end services, it is still recommended to use the public npm client for this.
 This ensures proper registration of dependencies.